 The media is not short of stories of companies who have failed to adapt their businesses and paid the consequences for their lack of action.
 Whether that’s in the form of data breaches, ransomware attacks or compromised networks, all of these actions can lead to data becoming compromised and subsequent fines being levelied by the relevant regulators.
 But more importantly, the reputational damage to both your customers and business partners alike can have far-reaching consequences.

-The value of investing in security-based audits have become paramount.
-This proactive approach highlight any vulnerabilities or threats that your existing environment currently has embedded — notwithstanding the benefits of a best practice approach, undertaking a risk audit of your internal environment regularly.
+The value of investing in security-based audits has become paramount.
+This proactive approach highlights any threats that your current environment has embedded and is a best practice approach that should be performed regularly on your internal environment.

 Things to consider: